-Most building will insulate the fireworks a LOT better than just being down the road from them.
-Give them plenty of excersice during the day so they’ll sleep during the fireworks.
+Most buildings will insulate the fireworks a LOT better than just being down the road from them.
+Give them plenty of exercise during the day so they’ll sleep during the fireworks.
 If you can be inside with them, they’ll be much more comfortable.
-Be sure to find their ‘retreat spot’ and leave toys and treats for them their.
+Be sure to find their ‘retreat spot’ and leave toys and treats for them there.

 - Know what they can eat!

 Dogs, for example, can’t have any chocolate, grapes, onions, or garlic.
-It’d be a lot like us drinking anti-freeze.
-Here’s a full list to check out if you can give your pup some of your burger.
+Here’s a full list to check out if you have specific questions.
 Definitely no alcohol, a dog drinking beer sounds funny and cute ’til it’s a $700 vet bill to save their life

 - In the same vein: don’t put bug spray on your pet if it wasn’t meant FOR pets.

 A lot of them have stuff that’s fine for us, but toxic for dogs.
-Same thing goes for those citronella candles, stuff in them just don’t agree with pet’s insides like they don’t with mosquitoes.
+The same thing goes for those citronella candles, stuff in them just don’t agree with pet’s insides like they don’t with mosquitoes.